-In \Cref{dfn:regFLieGroup} we gave the definition of a regular Fr\'echet Lie group and its Lie algebra.
-The Examples \ref{exm:ABshiftEvenOdd}, \ref{exm:ABshiftEvenOdd2}, and \ref{exm:ABshiftEvenOdd3} show that $\fg$ in the \Cref{dfn:fg} is not a regular Fr\'echet Lie algebra of any regular Fr\'echet Lie group $G$.
-It is too large and not even a vector space.
-However, since it contains all operators $A$ such that $e^{tA}$ is well-defined, it contains all regular Fr\'echet Lie algebras in our case.
+In \Cref{dfn:frechetLieGroup} we have seen what a regular Fr\'echet Lie group and its Lie algebra are.
+The Examples \ref{exm:ABshiftEvenOdd}, \ref{exm:ABshiftEvenOdd2}, and \ref{exm:ABshiftEvenOdd3} show that $\fg$ is not a (regular Fr\'echet) Lie algebra of any regular Fr\'echet Lie group $G$.
+It is too large and it is not even a vector space.